dkrajzew/degrotesque/README.md

  &ldquo;Well &mdash; that&apos;s not what I had expected.&rdquo;

-I think, it looks __much__ better.
+I think it looks __much__ better.

 The starting and ending quotes have been replaced by &ldquo; and &rdquo;, respectively, the ' by &apos; and the - by an &mdash;.
 Of course, this script omits HTML-elements.
 It keeps the complete format as-is, and replaces characters by their proper HTML entity name or the respective unicode character.

-It is meant to be a relatively reliable post-processing step for web pages before releasing them.
+It is meant to be a relatively **reliable post-processing step for web pages before releasing them**.
+In version 3.0.0 the support of markdown files was added.

 Background